 Isolation (this may be self-isolation in a home or community setting) is an effective method for reducing the spread of infections, especially in outbreak situations.
 However, prolonged periods of isolation can cause harm to the physical and psychological health of older people and can be challenging for older people with cognitive impairment.
 This Guide recommends that the decision to implement visitor restrictions (or encourage self-isolation in a home or community setting) should always be informed by a risk-based approach.
 Employing a risk-based approach requires consideration of the hazards, the available controls, and the impacts of applying the controls.
-This includes impact on the risk of acquiring and spreading infections, as well as the potential impact on the mental, physical, and emotional state of older people to understand the benefits of isolation.
+This includes impact on the risk of acquiring and spreading infections, as well as the potential impact on the mental, physical, and emotional state of older people.
+This Guide uses the term risk-based isolation to support aged care organisations and older people to understand the benefits of isolation strategies, while also considering the risks that can result from prolonged periods of isolation.
 Isolation measures should only be implemented when they are necessary and when the benefit from the isolation is greater than the risk of harm, including psychological, emotional, and physical harm.